praneethnawarathna/Sasrika-Real-Estate/README.md

 1. Open `http://localhost:5173` in your browser.
 2. Click **Sign In** and verify that the authentication modal opens.
 3. Test regular login using the seeded admin credentials (`admin@sasrika.lk` / `Admin@2026`).
-4. Click **+ Add Property** to ensure the modal opens, upload test images, and submit a test listing.
+4. Click **+ Add Property** to ensure the modal opens, verify phone number validation (10 digits starting with `0`), and test uploading images.
-5. Visit `http://localhost:5173/admin`, enter your configured Admin Master Key, and confirm that the submitted property appears in the Pending Moderation queue.
+5. Visit `http://localhost:5173/admin`, enter the configured Admin Master Key, and confirm that moderation queues function.

 ---